Rolled oats, rich pecans and colorful pumpkin seeds get coated in a sweet, pumpkin mixture to create this crunchy and warming Vegan Pumpkin Granola!

 We are a granola-obsessed-family, no matter what time of year it is.

 I can eat my Dark Chocolate Granola all year round.

-This Easy Tahini Granola is always a hit.
+This Tahini Granola with Crunchy Clusters is always a hit.

 In the cozier, fall months, I love to make this spiced pumpkin granola.